ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-007-Feedback-Magnitude-Pruning/README.md

 This repo is for th submission to **ITU-ML5G-PS-007: Lightning-Fast Modulation Classification with Hardware-Efficient Neural Networks**.
 The goal of the competition was to created the fastest* and most efficient* deep learning architecture that could achieve a minimum of 56% classificaiton accuracy on the  DeepSig RadioML 2018 dataset.

 In this competition, we highlight pruning methods for network compression.
-We use Iterative Magnitude Pruning (IMP) and develop a variant called Feedback Magnitude Pruning (FMP).
+We use Iterative Magnitude Pruning (IMP) with an accuracy threshold and develop a variant called Feedback Magnitude Pruning (FMP).
 FMP, analgous to a decaying learning rate scheduler, reduces the pruning parameter when the network is unable to achieve a specified criterion (i.e. accuracy).
 We demonstrate  iterative pruning methods are very effective for network compression, and how adding feedback to the algorithm enables much greater compression and an improved normalized inference.
 Our final compression ratios and normalized inference costs are in the table below.

 || Baseline | Iterative Magnitude Pruning  | Feedback Magnitude Pruning |
 |-|-------------| ------------- | ------------- |